umulmrum/json-parser/README.md

 If the JSON string is empty or consists only of whitespace, null is returned.

 On errors, one of these exceptions is thrown:
- - `\umulmrum\JsonParser\InvalidJsonException` if invalid JSON is encountered.
+ - `\Umulmrum\JsonParser\InvalidJsonException` if invalid JSON is encountered.
 The exception provides information on the line and column of the JSON string in which the error occurred (sometimes this information is off by one line or column).
--  `\umulmrum\JsonParser\DataSource\DataSourceException` if the source file could not be read for any reason.
+-  `\Umulmrum\JsonParser\DataSource\DataSourceException` if the source file could not be read for any reason.

 If no exception was thrown, the result can be "trusted" (i.e. there is no need to check for errors afterwards such as `\json_last_error()`).